aaronfranke/Steam-Big-Picture-Shortcut/README.md

 # Steam-Big-Picture-Shortcut
-A shortcut (.lnk for Windows, .desktop for Linux) which will always open Steam Big Picture mode, regardless of the current state of Steam.
+A shortcut (.lnk for Windows, .desktop for Linux, .app for MacOS) which will always open Steam Big Picture mode, regardless of the current state of Steam.

 This is basically the command used: